microsoft/TypeScript-Website/packages/documentation/copy/en/modules-reference/Theory.md

 This restriction applies since TypeScript [won’t rewrite the extension](#module-specifiers-are-not-transformed) to `.js`, and if `"./math.ts"` appears in an output JS file, that import won’t resolve to another JS file at runtime.
 TypeScript really wants to prevent you from generating an unsafe output JS file.
 But what if there _is_ no output JS file?
 What if you’re in one of these situations:

 - You’re bundling this code, the bundler is configured to transpile TypeScript files in-memory, and it will eventually consume and erase all the imports you’ve written to produce a bundle.
-- You’re running this code directly in a TypeScript runtime like Deno or Bun.
+- You’re running this code directly in a TypeScript runtime like Node, Deno or Bun.
 - You’re using `ts-node`, `tsx`, or another transpiling loader for Node.

 In these cases, you can turn on `noEmit` (or `emitDeclarationOnly`) and `allowImportingTsExtensions` to disable emitting unsafe JavaScript files and silence the error on `.ts`-extensioned imports.